 The cilantro, fire-roasted tomatoes, and chipotle chili in adobo sauce give this chili a slightly smokey flavor.
 Adding Fritos or tortilla chips helps to thicken the chili and gives you a bit of pleasurable crunch in each spoonful.

 Use a large yellow or white onion and give it a good chop.
 You should end up with 1 1/2 to 2 cups of onion.

 Next, from a bunch of fresh cilantro, take a dozen or so stems and strip the leaves off.
 Then chop the stems into pieces.
 The cilantro stems get cooked with the onions and garlic.
 Give the leaves a slight chop and save them for a garnish.

 Chipotle chiles in adobo sauce are usually found in the International section of your grocery.
 The can is small and we’re only using one pepper out of it.
 The remaining chiles and sauce can be placed in a freezer bag and kept frozen for future use.
 Take a fork and get one chili and give it a fine chop.
 Put this in a small bowl with 1 teaspoon of the adobo sauce.

 The pinto beans need to be drained and rinsed before they are put in the pot.

 Once the chili has simmered for 30 minutes, take a potato masher or a fork and break up about 1/4th of the beans.
 This is to also thicken the chili.

 Stir in a cup of Fritos or tortilla chips right before serving.
 If you won’t be eating all of the chili at this time, ladle out what you don’t need before adding the chips.
-They will start to get soggy after 15 or 20 minutes and loose the crunch factor.
-You can refrigerate the leftovers up to 4 days or freeze for up to 6 months.
+They will start to get soggy after 15 or 20 minutes and lose the crunch factor.
+You can refrigerate the leftovers for up to 4 days or freeze them for up to 6 months.

 Garnish your bowl of chili with: